Orange-eat97/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

+* Items in with `|` are valid inputs.<br>
+  e.g `t/volunteer|beneficiary` can be used as `t/volunteer` or as `t/beneficiary`.

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+  Note: For sort command, the order of parameters defines the order of sorting. e.g. `n/ p/` sorts name then sorts phone number, `p/ n/` sorts phone number then name

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.